 ZZ plants require very little maintenance and only need to be watered when the soil is completely dry.
 Typically, this calculates to be around every 2-3 weeks, but use your judgment!
 Luckily, ZZ plants are very hardy and drought tolerant.
 They would prefer to be a bit underwatered rather than overwatered.

 When watering, be sure to soak the ZZ plant’s soil until water runs out of the bottom of the pot.
-Then discard the access water from the pot’s tray.
+Then discard the excess water from the pot’s tray.
 ZZ plants do not like “wet feet” and this could lead to root rot.

 These plants do not require any extra humidity either.